data-preservation-programs/singularity/docs/en/cli-reference/datasource/add/sugarsync.md

       Leave blank normally, will be auto configured by rclone.

-   --sugarsync-root-id
-      Sugarsync root id.

-      Leave blank normally, will be auto configured by rclone.

    --sugarsync-deleted-id
       Sugarsync deleted folder id.

       Leave blank normally, will be auto configured by rclone.

-   --sugarsync-app-id
-      Sugarsync App ID.

-      Leave blank to use rclone's.
+   --sugarsync-encoding
+      The encoding for the backend.

+      See the [encoding section in the overview](/overview/#encoding) for more info.

+   --sugarsync-hard-delete
+      Permanently delete files if true
+      otherwise put them in the deleted files.

    --sugarsync-private-access-key
       Sugarsync Private Access Key.

       Leave blank to use rclone's.

+   --sugarsync-refresh-token
+      Sugarsync refresh token.

+      Leave blank normally, will be auto configured by rclone.

+   --sugarsync-root-id
+      Sugarsync root id.

+      Leave blank normally, will be auto configured by rclone.

+   --sugarsync-user
+      Sugarsync user.

+      Leave blank normally, will be auto configured by rclone.

 OPTIONS: